viamrobotics/docs/docs/how-tos/detect-people.md

 ## Requirements

-You don't need to buy or own any hardware to complete this tutorial.
+You don't need to buy or own any hardware to follow along.
 If you have the following components, you can follow along on your own hardware:

-- A Linux, macOS or WSL computer that can run `viam-server`.
+- A Linux or macOS that can run `viam-server`.
 - A webcam: this could be the webcam on your laptop or any other webcam you can connect to your computer.

-Make sure to connect the webcam to your computer (if it's not built-in) before starting this guide.

 {{% expand "No computer or webcam?" %}}
 No problem.
 Use [Try Viam](https://app.viam.com/try) to borrow a rover free of cost online.
 The rover already has `viam-server` installed and is configured with some components to test with, including a webcam.
 You may not be able to test using the supplied ML model, as your borrowed rover will generally not be able to see people.
 We recommend you follow the [Detect color with a Webcam](/how-tos/detect-color/) guide instead.